How many lumens for projector in daylight? Expert word.

 If you are going to do projection in the daylight.
 Your main concern will be lumens.
-How many lumens do you need for an outdoor projector?
+How many lumens for a projector in daylight?

 Make sure your projector color and white lumens are parallel.
 Because sometimes projector companies only claim their white lumens.
 They don’t show their color lumens.